Online Course Certificates: What They Are, Benefits, & Examples

 What is an Online Course Certificate?

 An online course certificate, as the name suggests, is a reward you give your students on completion of their work.
-This is usually in the form of a certificate (either digital or physical) but can involve other elements such as a token, gift, or some other form of reward.
+This is usually in the form of a certificate, either digital or physical.

 There are several reasons why you, a course creator, would provide your students with an online course certificate.
 There are also many reasons why your students would like to get one.

-But the main reason you’ll see a course provide some form of a certificate (whether it’s accredited or not), is to provide the world with proof.
+But the main reason you’ll see a course provide some form of a certificate is to provide the world with proof.
 Proof that your student went through the process and completed each lesson.
 And proof for the students themselves that they achieved what they set out to.

 Such proof is important because everyone who takes an online course does so for a reason.
 They want to learn a new skill or to better themselves in some way.
 They do it so they can get a new job, a promotion, or to launch their own business.

-So although an online course certificate on its own may not seem important — especially if it isn’t accredited — what it represents is important.
+So although an online course certificate on its own may not seem important, what it represents is important.
 It’s important to you, as a course creator, but more importantly, it’s a vital part of the journey your students have with you.

 Should You Offer an Online Course Certificate?

-There are several reasons why you might want to consider certificates for your online courses: benefits that impact both you and your students.
+There are several reasons why you might want to consider certificates for your online courses, as they can provide benefits that impact both you and your students.

 From a Course Creator’s Perspective